 About me

-I started my career working with children with disabilities and additional needs, and then worked as a lecturer and researcher in the area of children’s wellbeing and inclusion in education for over a decade.
+I started my career working with children with disabilities and additional needs, and later went into research and lecturing, mostly in the areas of children’s wellbeing and inclusive education.
+Then my personal experiences with endometriosis and adenomyosis led me back to my psychology roots.

-While supporting individuals with their mental health is my main focus, I feel it is important that this work is done in conjunction with awareness-building and advocacy to affect broader change in society.
-So I do work in this space too, and actively support other mover and shakers doing the same.
+While supporting individuals with their mental health is my main focus, I feel it’s important that this work is done in conjunction with awareness-building and advocacy to affect broader change in society.
+So I do work in this space too, and actively support and collaborate with other mover and shakers doing the same.
+I am a leading member of the international Endo Violence Collective.
+Check us out here.